stephen-fox/sbtar/README.md

 OPTIONS
-  -C <dir>    Switch to directory 'dir' before creation or extraction -F          Allow extracting into an existing directory -h, --help  Display this information
+  -C <dir>    Switch to directory 'dir' before creation or extraction -F          Allow extracting into an existing directory (i.e., allow
+              files to be overwritten in an existing directory) -h, --help  Display this information
   -z, --gzip  File is gzip-compressed
   -v[v]       Enable verbose logging